Selleo/frontend_packages_observatory/README.md

 ##### Architectural decisions

 We had to pick out-of-the-box solution.
-We already use @mui so DataGrid from @mui was an obvious choice.
+Since we already use @mui the DataGrid from @mui was an obvious choice.

-## react-i18next v11.18.6
+## react-i18next

+v11.18.6 (Qstream)

 ##### Description